coder/docs/admin/satellites/migrate-to-satellites.md

 wish to expand into.
 Follow the steps outlined in [satellite management](./management.md) for creating a Satellite deployment.
 It is recommended to deploy the satellite into a different namespace from the existing workspace provider.
+In fact, the satellite deployment has no dependencies on the workspaces and can be deployed to any namespace and any cluster.

 The access URL for these deployments will be used by developers to connect to the Satellites instead of the primary Coder deployment.
 A common pattern for hostnames may be `coder.example.com` for the primary Coder deployment and `coder-sydney.example.com` for the `australia-southeast1` region.

 ## Enable NetworkingV2